Dion2011q/Dion2011q/README.md

 ## 🚀 About Me

-- 🎨 Junior graphic designer in the making
+- 🎨 Experienced **web** designer and developer
 - 🛠️ Passionate about tech, sound, and customization
-- 💻 Mostly working with HTML, CSS, JS, PHP, and some Python
+- 💻 Mostly working with HTML, CSS, JS, NodeJS, and some Python

 ---